Under Review 2026

 Disturbance Rejection

-The robot maintains stable hovering under additional payloads up to 0.25 kg × 4 without re-tuning.
-Increasing payload primarily increases vertical ($z$-axis) position offset while orientation accuracy remains stable — consistent for both RL and NMPC.
+Stable hovering under additional payloads up to 1.0 kg (RL) without re-tuning.
+Increased payload shifts the vertical ($z$-axis) position offset while orientation accuracy remains stable for both controllers.

-Although trained only for pose reaching, the RL policy generalizes to tracking a 3D lemniscate trajectory with simultaneous roll, pitch, and yaw modulation — zero additional training required.
+Although trained only for point-to-point pose reaching, the policy generalizes to tracking a 3D lemniscate with synchronized roll, pitch, and yaw modulation — zero additional training.

 BibTeX